| |

 They all varied in amenities and prices, but the actual experience was roughly the same.
 All of them were private rooms with an ensuite bathroom, and they all came with free Wifi.
 They were significantly cheaper than other places with private bathrooms, though not as cheap as, say, a shared dorm in a youth hostel.

 Mine were all booked on Booking.com, but they were also listed on AirBNB for about the same price.
-I prefer using Booking.com when I can because of the extra discounts/membership benefits, etc.– and the reviews tend to be more detailed.
+I prefer using Booking.com when I can because of the extra discounts/membership benefits, etc.– and the reviews tend to be more detailed than on other websites.

-As far as I can tell, the schools (or dorm companies) hire third party companies to handle the booking (and sometimes staffing!) of their dorms.
+As far as I can tell, the universities (and/or companies who run the dorms) hire third party companies to handle the booking of their dorms.
 This can lead to some communication issues, especially if the front desk isn’t staffed 24/7, but for the most part it’s been fine.

 Actually FINDING student dorms to book is a little tricky because they’re (usually) not listed as “student dorms” on hotel booking websites.